OutSystems/outsystems-ui-kit/README.md

 # OutSystems UI Kit

-The OutSystems UI Kit is a Sketch document that collects all the UI Patterns, Widgets, Templates, Text Styles and Color Palettes from OutSystems UI framework.
-The Kit allows anyone to quickly create prototypes for their projects.
-All the elements available in the UI Kit can also be found on OutSystems UI website.
+Meet OutSystems UI Kit - a complete collection of Styles, UI Patterns, Widgets, and Layouts, crafted for Sketch and based on the OutSystems UI framework.

+Speed up your design workflow with this Kit for creating beautiful responsive prototypes.
+To ensure brand consistency, you can customize the elements to the visual language of your brand.
+Find all the UI Kit elements on the OutSystems UI website.

 ## Getting Started